 “One needs to be absolutely certain before exposing a high-end vintage watch as fake or made-up.
 My conclusions are always backed by evidence.
 Due to the extensive research conducted, I am in a position of understanding tiniest details that many others probably would miss.
 Call it horological forensics.”

 Pereztroika’s forensic abilities are so well honed that in 2018 he posted absolutely incontestable evidence that a Rolex Daytona ref.6239 sold at Philips Hong Kong in 2015 had a modified dial.
 The word 'Cosmograph' had been erased to make it look like it had a Solo dial.
 A Rolex Daytona Cosmograph could be bought now from Watches of Switzerland for £9,550; by contrast a Solo recently sold at auction for CHF245,000 (approx. £186,633).

 However, most of us looking to buy online don’t have the extensive knowledge that comes from Pereztroika’s obsessive attention to detail.
 So how can we mere mortals protect ourselves for forking out for fakes in a world when even an auction house can be fooled?

-“The best way to avoid buying fakes would be to buy the watch from an official retailer,” says Delphine Sarbach, legal counsel for online enforcement at the Federation of the Swiss Watch Industry, the Swiss watch industry’s leading trade association that, as well as providing its members with economic, legal and commercial support, seeks to educate consumers about the sector as a whole.
+“The best way to avoid buying fakes would be to buy the watch from an official retailer,” says a spokesperson from the online enforcement and legal department at the Federation of the Swiss Watch Industry, the Swiss watch industry’s leading trade association that, as well as providing its members with economic, legal and commercial support, seeks to educate consumers about the sector as a whole.

 That’s very much the most basic way of avoiding spending on something suspect, but it’s a bit like saying the best way to not get hit by a car is to stay indoors.
 It’s also not helpful if you’re looking to buy vintage, which a lot of retailers just don’t deal in.